Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 or Suspended

-More than one instance can be started at once, specifying all the instance names in the command line:
+You can start multiple instances at once, specifying the instance names in the command line:

-Additionally, all the existing instances can be started at once, with the --all
+To start all existing instances at once, use the --all

-argument are omitted, the primary instance will be started, creating it if needed.
+command starts the primary instance, creating it if needed.

 Suspend an instance